Our driest nappy ever with a new DryTouch®LayerFind Out More

 You may need to change your usual cleanse/tone/moisturising routine and products, even if you’ve been loyal to the same brand for years.

 Although many creams and lotions promise results, the truth is that for the majority of women stretch marks fade in their own good time.
 There have been some significant advances in the technology and development of lasers for the treatment of stretch marks.
 However, these can be costly and rebates are not covered by Medicare.
-Check with your GP to see if you qualify for referral to a dermatologist who specialises in stretch mark removal.
+Check with your GP and maternity care provider to see if you qualify for referral to a dermatologist who specialises in stretch mark removal.

 Although most creams and oils don’t do much to avoid stretch marks forming, Bio Oil is one product which has a lot of scientific evidence to back up its claims.